Skip to Main Content

 • Persons in, or who have recently been in, a dating relationship.

-If the alleged victim in the case fits into any of the above categories, then your case will be classified as a family violence one.
+If the alleged victim in the case fits into any of the above categories, then your case will be classified as a family violence case.

 Special Circumstances in Family Violence Cases